Carla Rossi (entertainer): Carla Rossi

 Hudson has overseen programming for Hollywood Theatre's Queer Horror series since 2015.

-Hudson performs as drag clown Carla Rossi.
-Rossi has been featured at Seattle PrideFest, the Risk/Reward Festival, the Cascade AIDS Project Auction, and the Hollywood Theatre's Queer Horror series.
 In 2024, they premiered the variety drag show Ask Dr. Carla at PAM CUT's Tomorrow Theater.
 They also participated in the 2024 Venice Biennale's opening festivities and performed on an art installation by Jeffrey Gibson in the U.S. pavilion.
+Hudson announced Rossi's retirement in February 2026.